-Mild traumatic brain injury (mTBI) is a serious health issue which demands extensive research.
-Controlled cortical impact (CCI) and fluid percussion injury (FPI) are the most commonly used and well-characterized models of experimental traumatic brain injury (TBI) that have been utilized in mTBI research for past three decades.
+Mild traumatic brain injury (mTBI) is a serious health issue that demands extensive research.
+Controlled cortical impact (CCI) and fluid percussion injury (FPI) are the most commonly used and well-characterized models of experimental traumatic brain injury (TBI) that have been utilized in mTBI research for the past three decades.
 These models could efficiently be used on several common laboratory animals, including rats, mice, ferrets, rabbits, and pigs.
 Also, the models could be used to produce graded injuries ranging from mild to severe.
 Traumatic brain injury models have been applied to study open and closed head mTBI, repeated injuries, and the long-term deficits following mTBI and concussion.

 Assessing the therapeutic potential of neurotrophic factors (Sinson., Voddi., & McIntosh., 1995)

-Lateral fluid-percussion brain injury (FPI) efficiently presents the cognitive insufficiencies, motor dysfunction, and hippocampal cell loss in test animals.
+Lateral fluid-percussion brain injury (FPI) efficiently presents cognitive insufficiencies, motor dysfunction, and hippocampal cell loss in test animals.
 Neurotrophic factors are known to have therapeutic potential to treat neurodegenerative diseases.
 Also, nerve growth factor (NGF) has presented some neuroprotective behavior in models of excitotoxicity.
-The study was conducted to assess the neuroprotective efficacy of intracerebral NGF infusion in FPI model of traumatic brain injury.
+The study was conducted to assess the neuroprotective efficacy of intracerebral NGF infusion in the FPI model of traumatic brain injury.
 For this, male Sprague-Dawley rats were subjected to lateral fluid percussion brain injury.
 NGF was introduced through a mini osmotic pump in the experimental group.
 NFG infusions were continued until the animal was killed at 72 hours, one week, or two weeks following the injury.
 Then, the animals were assessed for cognitive dysfunction and neuronal cell loss.
 The results show that NGF administration, in the acute, post-traumatic period following fluid-percussion brain injury, improves post-traumatic cognitive behavior in rats.
 Also, it was validated that the fluid percussion injury model is a powerful tool to evaluate the neuroprotective functions of neurotrophic factors.

 Determination of the relation of mechanical impact and neurologic dysfunction (Hsieh. et al., 2017)

 Weight-drop injury model has been used to study mechanistic details regarding traumatic brain injury.
 However, the relationship between the mechanical impact levels and neurological severity remained uncertain.
-In this study, the correlation of physical impact and graded severity was investigated at various weight-drop heights.
+In this study, the correlation between physical impact and graded severity was investigated at various weight-drop heights.
 The strike force, acceleration, and displacement during the impact were recorded.
-Also, the longitudinal changes in cognitive imbalances and deficits were monitored at 1st, 4th, and 7th days following the impact.
-The levels of inflammatory expression markers were also measured in the frontal cortex, hippocampus, and corpus callosum using the western-blot at 1 and 7 days post-lesion.
+Also, the longitudinal changes in cognitive imbalances and deficits were monitored on the 1st, 4th, and 7th days following the impact.
+The levels of inflammatory expression markers were also measured in the frontal cortex, hippocampus, and corpus callosum using the western blot at 1 and 7 days post-lesion.
 It was noted that the alterations in impact pressure produced graded injuries and varying severities in the neurological score and balance function.
 Also, the inflammatory markers were found elevated at 1 and 7 days post-impact damage.
 The results implied that the severity of neurologic dysfunction and excretion of inflammatory markers are strongly correlated with the mechanical impact levels.
-It was concluded that the weight-drop-induced TBI model is a useful model to create graded brain injuries and to induce neurobehavioral deficits.
+It was concluded that the weight-drop-induced TBI model is a useful model to create graded brain injuries and induce neurobehavioral deficits.